 In order to comply with social distancing rules, if there are more than 6 people for each walk we will split into small groups of 6 or less, keep 2 metres separate from others in the same group, and each group will follow a different route from the meeting point.

-Here is the monthly program, which will repeat as long as social distancing measures are in force:
+Our monthly program, which we will repeat as long as social distancing measures are in force:

 - First Wednesday of each month – meet outside Eton Wick Village Hall, SL4 6LT